Geeksltd/Olive/docs/Api/Replication.md

 }
 ```
 The `Customer` class here provides a definition for a data table to expose.
 It inherits from `ExposedType<...>` which is a special class in Olive.
 The above code is saying *"expose the data from my local `Domain.Customer` type as a type, also called `Customer`.
 But only expose the `Email` and `Name` fields."*.

+The framework will match the queue url with the appropriate EventBus implementation automatically.
+For example if your queue is on Azure, with the url pattern of "https://....queue.core.windows.net/... it will use the Azure event bus implementation.

 ---